kamaln7/karmabot/README.md

 | `-webui.url string`        | no        | the URL which karmabot should use to generate links to the web UI (_without_ a trailing slash!) | defaults to `http://webui.listenaddr` |

 If done correctly, the web UI should be accessible on the `webui.listenaddr` that you have configured.
-The web UI will not be started if only of `webui.listenaddr` and `webui.path` is missing.
+The web UI will not be started if either of `webui.listenaddr` or `webui.path` are missing.

 #### Usage